benbuzz790/bots/README.md

 ## Functional Prompts

 When you're programming with agents (not just chatting), you need patterns for structured reasoning.
 Functional prompts provide these.
-The most important pattern is `prompt_while`—it lets an agent work iteratively until a task is complete:
+The most important pattern is `prompt_while`â€”it lets an agent work iteratively until a task is complete:

 ```python
 from bots.flows import functional_prompts as fp